elasticio/csv-component/README.md

 #### Limitations

-Recommended parameters for CSV file to read: not more 25k lines of content with size not more then more then 1 kB per line.
-Current component version can't grantee more then 100/sec message emits.
+Recommended parameters for CSV file to read:

+- not more then 25 000 lines of content per file
+- line size is not more then 1 kB per line.

+Current component version can not guarantee successful component execution with more then 100 message emits per 1 sec.

 ## Actions